CardioReady is guided and informed by an in-house Medical

 in Emergency Medicine.

-has been Assistant Chairman of the Department of
+2014, Dr. Ball was Assistant Chairman of the Department

 He is a member of the Pennsylvania Medical Society